-Apartments
+Re: Apartments

 Dear

-ur recent application for ndicated that you qualify f Apartments,
+ur recent application for ndicated that you qualify for or the following pro eference(s): Apartments,

-Displaced from an urba an renewal area.
+Displaced from an urba n renewal area.

-Displaced by a disaster destroyed the unit. , such as a fire or flo od, that resulted in extensive damage or ha
+Displaced by a disaster, such as a fire or flood, that resulted in extensive damage or has destroyed the unit.

-Displaced by an activity local government body ency of the United States or by any State or
+Displaced by an activity carried on by an agency of the United States or by any State or local government body or agency.

-(List the preferences ac lopted by the owner)
+(List the preferences ad opted by the own er)

+• bmitted, we regret to inform you t d on the following reason(s): hat you do not

-re quir e Department of Ho ordinate compliance with the nondiscriminatio using and Urban Development's regulation ne 2, 1988).
+require Department of H coordinate compliance with the no Housing and Urban Developmer June 2, 1988).

 Name

-Addres SS
+Addre SS

 City State Zip

-Feleph none (voice) Telephone (TDD)
+Teleph hone (voice) Telephone (TDE))

-f you f n made in error and

-leel this decision has bee wish to provide additional documentation,
+If you t feel this decision has bee n made in error ar nd wish to provide additional docu umentation,

-lease e contact the rental office
+please e contact the rental office a at (voice) or

-lease
+(TDD).

+Sincer ely,